Corpus iurisprudentiae Romanae

 Ad senatus consultum Turpillianum et de abolitionibus criminum

-(Concerning the Turpillian Decree of the Senate and the dismissal of charges.)
+(Concerning the Turpillian Decree of the Senate and the Dismissal of Charges.)

 1 Marcianus libro singulari ad senatus consultum Turpillianum.
 Accusatorum temeritas tribus modis detegitur et tribus poenis subicitur: aut enim calumniantur aut praevaricantur aut tergiversantur.
 1Calumniari est falsa crimina intendere, praevaricari vera crimina abscondere, tergiversari in universum ab accusatione desistere.
 2Calumniatoribus poena lege remmia irrogatur.
 3Sed non utique qui non probat quod intendit protinus calumniari videtur: nam eius rei inquisitio arbitrio cognoscentis committitur, qui reo absoluto de accusatoris incipit consilio quaerere, qua mente ductus ad accusationem processit, et si quidem iustum eius errorem reppererit, absolvit eum, si vero in evidenti calumnia eum deprehenderit, legitimam poenam ei irrogat.
 4Quorum alterutrum ipsis verbis pronuntiationis manifestatur. nam si quidem ita pronuntiaverit ‘non probasti’, pepercit ei: sin autem pronuntiavit ‘calumniatus es’, condemnavit eum. et quamvis nihil de poena subiecerit, tamen legis potestas adversus eum exercebitur: nam, ut Papinianus respondit, facti quidem quaestio in arbitrio est iudicantis, poenae vero persecutio non eius voluntati mandatur, sed legis auctoritati reservatur.
 5Quaeri possit, si ita fuerit interlocutus: ‘Lucius Titius temere accusasse videtur’, an calumniatorem pronuntiasse videatur. et Papinianus temeritatem facilitatis veniam continere et inconsultum calorem calumniae vitio carere et ob id hunc nullam poenam subire oportere.
 6Praevaricatorem eum esse ostendimus, qui colludit cum reo et translaticie munere accusandi defungitur, eo quod proprias quidem probationes dissimularet, falsas vero rei excusationes admitteret.
 7Si quis autem ab accusatione citra abolitionem destiterit, punitur.
 8Abolitio privatim a praesidibus postulari ac impetrari solet, item pro tribunali, non de plano: nec praesens hanc cognitionem alteri demandare potest.
 9Si plura crimina idem eidem intulit, singulorum debet abolitionem petere: alioquin prout quid admiserit, eius nomine senatus consulti poenam patietur.
 10Accusationem is intulit, qui praescriptione summoveri poterat, ut quilibet adulterii masculo post quinque annos continuos ex die commissi adulterii vel feminae post sex menses utiles ex die divortii: an, si destiterit, hoc senatus consulto plecti debet, belle dubitatur. movet, quod paene nulla erit accusatio, quam temporis spatium aut personae vitium omnimodo removeret reoque securitatem timoris ac periculi promitteret. contra movet, quod qualiscumque accusatio illata cognoscentis auctoritate, non accusantis voluntate aboleri debet maioreque odio dignus existimaretur, qui temere ad tam improbam accusationem processisset. ergo verius est eum quoque de quo loquimur in senatus consultum incidere oportere. adquin Papinianus respondit mulierem, quae idcirco ad falsi accusationem non admitteretur, quod suam suorumve iniuriam non persequeretur, desistentem senatus consulto Turpilliano non plecti. num ergo et in ceteris idem responsurus sit? quid enim interest, propter sexus infirmitatem an propter status turpitudinem temporisve finem ad accusationem aliquam non admittatur? multoque magis excludendi sunt, quod mulieris quidem accusatio vel propter proprium eius dolorem effectum habere potuit, illorum vero accusatio voce dumtaxat tenus intervenit. adquin idem alias scribit non posse aliquem duos eodem tempore adulterii accusare, marem et feminam, et tamen, si utrique simul denuntiaverit, in utriusque persona abolitionem eum petere debere, ne in hoc senatus consulto incidat. quid porro refert, propter causas supra scriptas accusatio non valuerit an propter numerum personarum non tenuerit? an haec intersint, plenam habuerit aliquis accusandi facultatem, sed propter personarum coniunctionem ab accusatione summoveatur, an vero stricta ratione quibusdam accusandi facultas non competat? merito itaque dicendum est omnes excepta muliere et minore nisi abolitionem petierint, in hoc senatus consulto incidere.
 11Suspecti tutoris accusatio pro tribunali tantum examinari potest, et nullus alius de huiusmodi quaestione quam praeses pronuntiare potest: et tamen qui ab ea destitit, senatus consulto non tenetur.
 12Item si dicat aliquis in senatus consultum incidisse Turpillianum, praesidis est super ea re notio: et tamen contra desertorem senatus consulti non intervenit coercitio: qui autem dicit quem in hoc senatus consulto incidisse, accusator non est. 13Incidit in hoc senatus consulto et qui accusatorem summittit aut instigat, aut qui mandat alicui et instruit eum ad accusationem capitalem dando probationes, allegando accusationes: et merito: nam diffidendo crimini quod movet et eximendo se periculo calumniae vel desertionis merito calumniantis et desistentis poenae subdi debuit, nisi subornatus accusator probaverit crimen quod intendere suscepit. nec interest, per se mandavit accusationem an per alium: verum hunc, qui hoc ministerio usus est ad mandandam accusationem, non ex verbis, sed ex sententia senatus consulti puniri Papinianus respondit. summissus enim accusator similiter eodem senatus consulto plectitur, id est propter hoc solum punitur, quod ministerium alieni timoris recepit.
 14Reus condemnatus provocavit, deinde accusator destitit: an in hoc senatus consulto incidit? prope est, ut incidisse videatur, quia provocationis remedio condemnationis extinguitur pronuntiatio.